Aeschynomene elaphroxylon: Nitrogen fixing bacteria

 In 1969 Czechoslovak botanists Jan Jeník and Jarmila Kubíková published their discovery of a new type of bacteroidal nodule which they had observed on the aboveground parts of the stems in Ghana.
 Although the German botanist H. Klehbahn had stated in 1891 that he had seen root nodules in cultivated plants from Egypt, Jeník and Kubíková found no genuine nodules in the roots of plants in Ghana, instead, they found "numerous hemispherical protuberances" on the bark of the stems and the bases of the roots where close to the water surface.
 A concentration of Gram positive pleomorphic rod-shaped bacteria very different than the symbiotic rhizobia normally living within legumes were found in these structures.

 The tree has nodules in its stems instead of its roots, which host nitrogen fixing, photosynthetic strains of Bradyrhizobium.

-Ae. elaphroxylon is only nodulated on their roots by non‐photosynthetic and weakly specific Bradyrhizobia.
+Ae. elaphroxylon is only nodulated on their roots by non-photosynthetic and weakly specific Bradyrhizobia.

 Uses

 Although it is sometimes seen as a weed, the conical poles are also harvested for various purposes.
 The spongy wood, often mistakenly termed pith, is lighter than cork, yet very resistant to rot.
 Unlike pith, it contains thick tree rings.
 It is extremely lightweight and soft.
 The trunk wood is traditionally used to make floats for fishing nets, and used in raft, canoe and boat construction, for example around Lake Chad.
-The trunks were cut in foot-long sections for use as net floats in coastal Senegal already in the 1820s.
+The trunks were cut in 30 cm long sections for use as net floats in coastal Senegal already in the 1820s.
 At least in the 1950s, sandals were manufactured from the wood in Ghana, as well as screens for blocking the sun.
 Some French entomologists also used thin slices of the wood as a base in which to pin their specimens in the early 1800s.

 On the remote Lake Keilack in South Kordofan, much visited by nomads with their cattle, three bundles of trunks are bound together to make a small rafts propelled using a long pole like a punt.
 It is sometimes seen as a nuisance in Lake Chad, as the rapidly growing stands are so very densely matted with interlocking roots, they can make it very difficult to fish.
 Wildlife proliferates protected in the stands.
 Ae. elaphroxylon is locally called bofoffe by the Zay people who live on islands as well as shore areas of Lake Ziway in the Ethiopian Rift Valley.
 Bofoffe is used here for making raft boats and stools.

 Ae. elaphroxylon of Lake Ziway was found to bioaccumulate a high concentration of the trace element manganese (1.6 × 103mg per kg of dry weight).
 Nonetheless, among the ten plants studied, it was not considered the best bioindicator of pollution.

 Pollen or phytoliths of this species found in drill cores of lake sediments can be used to track the presence of past lakes and fluctuations in lake-levels and climates in Africa.